-Great gains have been made in accelerating the Global commitment to eliminate Lymphatic filariasis (LF) as a public health problem however persons living with these disabilities suffer varying manifestations and acute attacks which can be debilitating.
-As a result, those affected require additional health services to address and manage morbidity and prevent permanent disability that go beyond the platform for Mass Drug Administration (MDA).
+Great gains have been made in accelerating the global commitment to eliminate lymphatic filariasis (LF) as a public health problem, however people living with these disabilities experience varying manifestations and acute attacks which can be debilitating.
+As a result, those affected require additional health services to address and manage morbidity and prevent permanent disability that go beyond the platform for mass drug administration (MDA).

-This MMDP research seeks to understand the challenges and needs of the people affected by NTDs and the co-endemic diseases through active participation of affected persons and health providers using the community based participatory research (CBPR) approach.
+This MMDP research seeks to understand the challenges and needs of the people affected by neglected tropical diseases (NTDs) and the co-endemic diseases through active participation of affected people and health providers using the community-based participatory research (CBPR) approach.
 The CBPR approach is guided by the underlying principles of mutual respect, mutual dialogue and shared decision making.
 The approach also enables community members including people living with disabilities to identify key problems and solutions to inform how programmes and policies can be altered to improve access to healthcare services.

-The disease focus of the research is Lymphatic filariasis (Lymphoedema & Hydrocele) with integration of co-endemic priority diseases with MMDP needs which include Leprosy, Buruli ulcer, Trichiasis and Yaws.
+The disease focus of the research is lymphatic filariasis (lymphoedema and hydrocele) with integration of co-endemic priority diseases with MMDP needs which include leprosy, buruli ulcer, trichiasis and yaws.

 The research is being carried out in Kebbi and Benue states.